AlphaVM supports several CPU implementation back-ends. They all implement the same Alpha CPU functionality, but in various ways.

 For the performance figures of the JIT3 see the https://emuvm.com/support/benchmarks/.

-The CPU server type does not say about the emulated CPU features or type like EV4, EV5, EV6 or EV7.
+The CPU server type does not determine the emulated CPU features or type like EV4, EV5, EV6 or EV7.
 The CPU server type just determines the performance.
 The CPU features are determined by the emulated system type of the system containing the CPU.
 Basically, both emulated EV4 or EV6 with JIT3 will run at (approximately) the same speed.